Expected Outcomes for Our Clients

 The expected outcome of the program is that participants will maintain productive membership in the free community instead of returning to prison.
-This expected outcome is based on I/T’s premise that two conditions must be met if ex-offenders are to avoid returning to crime:
+This expected outcome is based on I/T’s premise that two conditions must be met if formerly incarcerated individuals are to avoid returning to crime:

 1. They must be able to meet their basic needs for economic subsistence and social support.